-A grade of "P" is given for courses designated as pass/fail.
+A "P" grade is given for courses designated as pass/fail.
 A grade of "P" does not enter into the GPA calculation.
 A grade of "P" is included in the Rate of Progress/Passed Measurement calculation as attempted and earned hours.

-A grade of "F" is given for courses designated as pass/fail does not enter into the GPA calculation.
+An "F" grade is given for courses designated as pass/fail and does not enter into the GPA calculation.
 A clinical course with a grade of "F" is included in the Rate of Progress/Passed Measurement calculation as hours attempted but not as hours earned.

-A grade of "W" is listed on the transcript for any course a student officially withdraws from before the scheduled course ends.
+A "W" grade is listed on the transcript for any course a student officially withdraws from before the scheduled course ends.
 Grades of "W" do not enter into the GPA calculation.
-A grade of "W" is included in the Rate of Progress/Passed Measurement calculation at hours attempted, but not as hours earned.
+A grade of "W" is included in the Rate of Progress/Passed Measurement calculation at hours attempted but not as hours earned.

-A grade of "I" is listed on the transcript for any courses that have not been completed.
+An "I" grade is listed on the transcript for courses that have not been completed.
 A grade of "I" indicates that the student was in attendance for the entire term but has not completed all necessary coursework or homework to receive a punitive grade.
 Should missing coursework not be made up within the required time frame, the grade of "I" will be replaced with an "F."